by: Rick Mohr

 circle right 4 places

-zag left with partner for 4 to home side, across from New neighbor
+zig left zag right to home side, across from next neighbor

 "An all-moving dance with good flow and symmetry—gents lead a clockwise Mad Robin (eyes on neighbor) into circle left, then ladies lead a counter-clockwise Mad Robin (eyes on partner) into circle right.